-A collection of essays originally published as a column in Michigan’s Filipino Star News, Barkada Tayo explores what it means to be Filipino-American in the 21st century.
+A collection of essays originally published as a column in the Filipino Star News, Barkada Tayo explores what it means to be Filipino-American in the 21st century.

-This collection of 8 short stories captures the ambiguity and uncertainty of modern American life.
+This collection of eight short stories captures the ambiguity and uncertainty of modern American life.
 A commentary on contemporary culture, these stories explore religion, love, war, and the dangers of complacency.

 This collection of poetry chronicles the ups and downs of a relationship from falling in love to falling apart to moving on from heartbreak.
 A contemporary look at modern-day romance, these poems show what it’s like to fall in and out of love in the 21st century.

 All is fair and love and war.
-The second collection of poetry from Christine-Marie Liwag Dixon explores both themes, and everything in-between.
+The second collection of poetry from Christine Liwag Dixon explores both themes, and everything in-between.